Cornally/jack/_components/card.md

 states:
     - item:
         title: Default
         description: Cards occupy 100% the width of their container by default.
-In our example, we throw our grid construct around our card to constraint the width.
+In our example, we throw our grid construct around our card to constrain the width.
         tpl: card.html
 ---
 <div class="container content">